chrisgrieser/shimmering-focus/README.md

   Settings.
 - **Headings**: Distinctive styling and various options for differentiating heading levels.
-- **Tables**: Highlighting of active cells, alternating row colors
+- **Tables**: Highlighting of active cells, alternating row colors.
 - **Alternative color schemes** submitted by the community are available by using the Style Settings Plugin.
 - **For writers**: Emphasis of **Pandoc citations** and **footnotes**, extensive styling for the [Longform Plugin](https://obsidian.md/plugins?id=longform) and notes using `cssclasses: writing`.
-- **For vim users**: Explicit styling of Obsidian's Vim Mode, including various settings such as relative line numbers or cursorline highlights.
+- **For vim users**: Explicit styling of Obsidian's vim mode, including various settings such as relative line numbers or emphasis of the cursorline.
 - **Rich customizability:** There are over a hundred customization options available via the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings).